RahulG018/FINALPRJ-BMIAPP/README.md

 layout for display form
 services addition and module separation
-UI changes in colors and style in resources
-Temp logic in cs files(foreigntocelsius)
+UI changes in colors and style in resources bmi logic in cs files(test bmi formula)